dfoderick/bitshovel/docs/getstarted.md

 You should have Docker installed as well as redis-cli (currently required for command line testing and demonstration)

 ### Step 1: Install BitShovel
 First you need a local message bus.
 Redis is nice and simple.
-Run it if you don't have it running already.
+Run it if you don't have it already.
 This may require sudo.
 ```
 docker run -p 6379:6379 redis
 ```